A former fishing village in the southern Algarve, Albufeira is now a major tourist destination.

 Albufeira is popular with travellers of all kinds, from youthful revellers to family holidaymakers.

 High season, and the hottest months, are July and August.
 October marks the end of the holiday season and winter falls during December and January.

 This popular tourist resort is situated 40 kilometres west of Faro Airport.
 Travelling by car on the toll road takes approximately 36 minutes.

 It is worth noting that airport shuttles booked with accommodation usually stop at a selection of hotels.

-Parking can be difficult during the summer months and there is the convenience of a tourist train that runs between Areias de São João and the Old Town.
+If parking is difficult during the summer months, there is the convenience of a tourist train that runs between Areias de São João and the Old Town.

 There is also the excellent local mini-bus network Giro.